InseadDataAnalytics/BuildGenAIprodandBiz/README.md

 In the first session, we will learn about some Gen AI tools that we will use for product prototyping during the class.

-We'll use  OpenAI Service and keys to access/use models with the use of apis and [Google Collab](https://colab.research.google.com/)  with python Language
+We'll use  OpenAI Service and keys to access/use models with the use of apis and [Google Collab](https://colab.research.google.com/) (browser based) for some python coding.

 > [NOTE]
-> you can also use all notebooks in a local/computer: with Visual studio code or using Conda to launch Jupyter notebook
+> You can also use all notebooks in a local/your computer: with Visual studio code or using Conda to launch Jupyter notebook

 ## First steps